aaxnet/issuesheriff/README.md

 ## The problem

-You open your repo after a weekend. **47 new issues.** Duplicates, vague bug reports, feature requests disguised as bugs, questions that belong in Discussions.
-You spend an hour just reading and labeling.
+You open your repo after a weekend. **47 new issues.**

+Duplicates.
+Vague bug reports.
+Feature requests disguised as bugs.
+Questions that belong in Discussions.
+You spend an hour just reading and labeling — before writing a single line of code.

 **IssueSheriff fixes that.**

-One command scans your entire issue tracker, classifies every issue, spots duplicates, suggests labels, and drafts ready-to-send replies — in the time it takes to make coffee.
+One command scans your entire issue tracker, classifies every issue, spots duplicates, suggests labels, and drafts ready-to-send maintainer replies — in the time it takes to make coffee.

 ---